pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/preferences.md

 #### Operational Notification Contacts

 Platform maintenance, operations and security related notifications will be sent to these email addresses.
-By default this will be set to the email addresses of the active Admin users.
+For accounts that existed when this field was added, this has been initialised to the email addresses of the users with the Administrator role.
+The default value for new accounts will be the email address of the user who created the account.
 Note that any email address can be set here, the owner of the email address does not need to have a Pactflow account to be be able to receive these notifications.